linux-lock/bpflock/README.md

   sudo kimg -p restrict
   ```

-* Restrict mode, access is allowed only for processes in the initial mnt namespace, and is blocked for the rest, with an exception to bpf writes to user RAM operations:
+* Restrict mode, access is allowed only for processes in the initial mnt namespace.
+Access from all other processes is denied, with an exception to allow only the bpf writes to user RAM operation:

   ```bash
   sudo kimg -p restrict -a bpf_write
   ```

-* Restrict mode, access is allowed only for processes in the initial mnt namespace, and is blocked for the rest, with an exception to debugfs, raw I/O port and loading of unsigned modules:
+* Restrict mode, access is allowed only for processes in the initial mnt namespace, Access from all other processes is denied, with exceptions to access debugfs, raw I/O port and loading of unsigned modules operations:
   ```bash
   sudo kimg -p restrict \
     -a debugfs,ioport,unsigned_module